Location and Geography

 Top Attractions

-Sehlabathebe National Park is home to ancient rock art sites that provide a glimpse into the rich cultural heritage of the region.
-Take a guided tour to discover the intricate paintings and carvings that depict the stories and rituals of the San people, who once inhabited this area.
+Sehlabathebe National Park is home to 65 rock art sites, offering insights into the cultural heritage of the region.
+These ancient paintings and carvings depict the stories and rituals of the San people, who once inhabited the area.
+A guided tour can enhance your understanding of these historical treasures.

 Accommodation